aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="e"><sup>15</sup>&nbsp;Now the king of Mitsrayim said to the midwives of the Ivrim – the name of the first one was Shifrah, the name of the second was Pu'ah – <sup>16</sup>&nbsp;he said: "When you help the Ivri women give birth, see the supporting-stones: if he be a son, put him to death, but if she be a daughter, she may live." <sup>17</sup>&nbsp;But the midwives held Elohim in awe, and they did not do as the king of Mitsrayim had spoken to them, they let the (male) children live. <sup>18</sup>&nbsp;The king of Mitsrayim called for the midwives and said to them: "Why have you done this thing, you have let the children live‽" <sup>19</sup>&nbsp;The midwives said</span> <span class="j">to Pharaoh</span><span class="e">: "Indeed, not like the Mitsri (women) are the Ivri (women), indeed, they are lively: before the midwife comes to them, they have given birth!"</span>
+<span class="e"><sup>15</sup>&nbsp;Now the king of Mitsrayim said to the midwives of the Ivrim – the name of the first one was Shifrah, the name of the second was Pu'ah – <sup>16</sup>&nbsp;he said: "When you help the Ivri women give birth, see the supporting-stones: if he be a son, put him to death, but if she be a daughter, she may live." <sup>17</sup>&nbsp;But the midwives held Elohim in awe, and they did not do as the king of Mitsrayim had spoken to them, they let the (male) children live. <sup>18</sup>&nbsp;The king of Mitsrayim called for the midwives and said to them: "Why have you done this thing, you have let the children live‽" <sup>19</sup>&nbsp;The midwives said</span>[foot]This narrative is at odds with vast numbers of Israelites posited by P in Numbers 2:32-34, and Numbers 26:51, since a nation of several million (600, 000 men above the age 20) could not survive with only two midwives.
+Some commentators suggest that Shifra and Puah were only the representatives or leaders of the midwives.
+Another option is that this narrative is folkloric and the details need not accord with other non-folkloric traditions.
+The simplest solution in my mind is that in the E narrative, the number of Israelites is nowhere near as prolific as in P, and that the source assumes a number closer to 6000.
+This approximation accords with many of the other E narratives, which speak of one well (Numbers 20:1-10), 70 date palms (Exodus 15:22-27), or 600 soldiers pursuing the Israelites (Exodus 14:5).[/foot] <span class="j">to Pharaoh:</span>[foot]For the sake of consistency I posit that the name Pharaoh is an insertion here, since the name used throughout the Elohistic verses of this section (Exodus 1:8-10, 15-29, 21) is the King of Egypt.
+It is possible that the later author (perhaps J) seeks to give the narrative a more Egyptian flavor, and compare this insertion of names to Genesis 45:25, 46:1, and elsewhere in Elohistic passages.[/foot] <span class="e">"Indeed, not like the Mitsri (women) are the Ivri (women), indeed, they are lively: before the midwife comes to them, they have given birth!"</span>[foot]This detail accords with the King's description of the Israelites as vital in vs. 9, they don't even need midwives.[/foot]
 </div></td></tr>